tazztone/bexio-receipts/docs/ARCHITECTURE.md

   fine-text legibility for complex VAT summaries.

 ### 3. Extraction Layer (`extraction.py`)
-- **Pydantic AI**: Orchestrates the LLM prompt.
-It enforces a strict schema using the `Receipt` model.
-The core system prompt is located within `src/bexio_receipts/extraction.py`.
+- **Pydantic AI**: Orchestrates the three-step LLM pipeline:
+  - **Step 1 (Searcher)**: Transcribes basic receipt data (merchant, date, total) and locates the raw VAT table.
+  - **Step 2 (VAT Assigner)**: Parses the raw VAT snippet into structured rows using deterministic math validation to prevent hallucinations.
+  - **Step 3 (Account Classifier)**: Assigns Swiss booking accounts based on the full OCR context (product items) and VAT rates.
-- **Model Intelligence**: Extracts structured data into Pydantic models.
-This layer handles merchant identification, date/currency parsing, and Swiss VAT rate detection.
+- **Model Intelligence**: Enforces strict schemas using `Receipt` and `AccountAssignment` models.
+Handles merchant identification, date/currency parsing, and Swiss VAT rate detection.
-- **Contract**: Note that the `Receipt` model uses an alias for the transaction date.
+- **Contract**: The `Receipt` model uses an alias for the transaction date.
   While the internal field is `transaction_date`, the JSON source must provide the key `date`.

 ### 4. Database Layer (`database.py`)
 A SQLite-backed persistence layer that handles:
 - **Deduplication**: Every file is hashed.
 If the hash exists in `processed_receipts.db`, it is skipped to prevent double bookings.
-- **Merchant Mapping**: Remembers the last used booking account for each merchant to automate future entries.
+- **Merchant Mapping**: Remembers the last used booking account (or specific per-VAT-rate mapping) for each merchant to automate future entries.
 - **Concurrency**: Implements proper connection pooling and transaction management for both the pipeline and the dashboard.